jingxuyy/PDATC-NCPMKL/README.md

 |...|...|...|...|...|...|
 |drugID***n***|0|0|1|0|...|

-### 2.2 Preprocessing ATC code shortest path
-Because it involves ATC code tree structure to find the shortest path, different data sets involve different ATC, so you should prepare different levels of ATC code shortest path file, which is also CSV format, as follows:
+6. Because it involves ATC code tree structure to find the shortest path, different data sets involve different ATC, so you should prepare the shortest path file for ATC codes at different levels.
+It is also in CSV format, as shown below

 ||ATCcode***1***|ATCcode***2***|ATCcode***3***|ATCcode***4***|...|ATCcode***m***|
 |:----|:----|:----|:----|:----|:----|:----|